Prefixes/Suffixes + Counters

-In this lesson, rather than learn about new counters, we’ll study several important appendages added to counters themselves.
-You’ve already seen them at play at least once before, so this lesson should serve as a very informative yet well deserved break from learning more counters.
+In this lesson, rather than learn about new counters, we will study several important appendages added to counters themselves.

 How many…

-Aside from certain temporal phrases where it may also function as “what…” nan– 何 is typically used with counters to express “how…” as in quantity.
+Aside from certain temporal phrases where it may also function as “what…” 何~ is typically used with counters to express “how…” as in quantity.
 As a recap of this, consider the following examples.

 1. 記入漏きにゅうもれは、一日いちにち(に)何件なんけんありますか。